Temptation of Wife (Philippine TV series): Cast and characters

-Background
+Development

 Temptation of Wife is a 2008 South Korean television drama series broadcast by Seoul Broadcasting System from November 3, 2008, to May 1, 2009.
 It was written by Soon-ok Kim and directed by Se-kang Oh.
 The series starred Seo Hee Jang, Jae Hwang Lee, Woo Min Byun and Seo Hyung Kim in the lead roles.

 The series also had a huge success in the Philippines during its run.
 GMA Network aired the series (dubbed in Tagalog) in an early primetime slot from October 4, 2010, and concluded on May 27, 2011.

-Production and development

 In 2011, GMA Network's senior vice president for entertainment, Wilma Galvante stated that they would be adapting the Korean series, Temptation of Wife.
 Pre-production started in earlier 2012.
 The head writer, Dode Cruz stated that he would develop "a bit serious, sexier and edgier version" than the original.
 The producer assigned Dominic Zapata to direct the series.

 Originally planned for a December 2012 premiere, it was later moved to an earlier date. following the cancellation of the drama series, Haram.

 Casting

 The cast was announced on September 11, 2012, during the series' story conference, with the main cast being, Marian Rivera, Dennis Trillo, Alessandra De Rossi and Rafael Rosell.
 As for Rivera's preparation, she stated that "Whenever I have a new soap, I make sure to ask some tips about the role.
 Then I talk to my director how he wants me to approach my role.
 I'd like to have an idea of the character that I am going to portray and how I would give life to it onscreen".
 She added that she wants every role she does to be different from the previous one in terms of how she going to approach it.
 Trillo described his character as a "not-so-typical-leading-man" role.

 De Rossi was hired to play Heidi Fernandez.
-However, the role was eventually given to Glaiza de Castro due to de Rossi's issues with the role.
+The role was eventually given to Glaiza de Castro due to de Rossi's issues with the role.

-The series served as Rosell's first major project for GMA Network.
+The series served as Rosell's first major project in GMA Network.
 Zapata, required the cast to watch the original series before filming began to familiarize their characters.

-Filming
+Production

 The series' plug, teasers and opening title sequence were filmed on September 11, 2012, in a studio at GMA Network Center in Quezon City.
-Filming for the series began on October 9, 2012.
-Many of the series’ scenes were shot on location in Quezon City.
+Principal photography commenced on October 9, 2012.
+Many of the series' scenes were shot on location in Quezon City.
+Filming concluded in March 2013.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Temptation of Wife earned a 23.5% rating.
-While the final episode scored a 27.9% rating.
-The series had its highest rating with a 41.3% rating.
+The final episode scored a 27.9% rating.